Skip to content

 Section 2.1.
 Regions for doing experiments.

-We analyze what are those three regions in four experiments characterizing critical properties of the electron: the experiments performed by Joseph John Thomson (quantization of the electron mass and determination of its relation charge/mass), by Robert Andrews Millikan (quantization of the electron charge), by James Franck and Gustav Ludwig Hertz (quantization of the electron energy levels) and by Arthur Holly Compton (a relativistic collision of an electron with an incoming photon).
+We analyze the three regions required in experimental activities (Preparation, Transformation and Detection and Measurement) and describe them in the experiments performed by Joseph John Thomson (quantization of the electron mass and in four experiments determination of its relation charge/mass), by Robert Andrews Millikan (quantization of the electron charge), by James Franck and Gustav Ludwig Hertz (quantization of the electron energy levels) and by Arthur Holly Compton (a relativistic collision of electrons with incoming photons).

 Section 2.2.
 Physics Noble Lectures by Thomson, Millikan, Franck, Hertz, and Compton.

-We comment on the Physics Nobel Prizes awarded to the physicists previously mentioned:
+We comment on the Nobel Prizes for the physicists who were awarded in the following years:

-• J.J.
-Thomson in 1906 “in recognition of the great merits of his theoretical and experimental investigations on the conduction of electricity by gases”,
+• in 1906 to J.J.
+Thomson “in recognition of the great merits of his theoretical and experimental investigations on the conduction of electricity by gases”,

-• R.A.
-Millikan in 1923 “for his work on the elementary charge of electricity and on the photoelectric effect”,
+• in 1923 to R.A.
+Millikan “for his work on the elementary charge of electricity and on the photoelectric effect”,

-• J. Franck and G.K.
-Hertz in 1925 “for their discovery of the laws governing the impact of an electron upon an atom”,
+• in 1925 to J. Franck and G.K.
+Hertz “for their discovery of the laws governing the impact of an electron upon an atom”,

-• A.H.
-Compton in 1927 “for his discovery of the effect named after him”.
+• in 1927 to A.H.
+Compton “for his discovery of the effect named after him”.

 Section 2.3.
 Knowledge domains for understanding.

-We present the procedure Knowledge domains for understanding and apply it to the analysis of two types of Nobel Prize documents: WORKS that describes the main contributions of each laureate and their Nobel Lectures.
-The four knowledge domains (Factual, Analytic, Conceptual, and Operational) serve to identify and classify the knowledge contained in the information obtained from the previously mentioned documents.
-Such knowledge is synthetically summarized in two tables related to the following aspects: Table 2.1 is for the calculation of electronic properties (experiments made by Thomson and Millikan) and Table 2.2 is for the description of electronic interactions (experiments made by Franck-Hertz, and Compton).
+The four knowledge domains (Factual, Analytic, Conceptual, and Operational) serve to identify and classify the knowledge contained in two types of Nobel Prize documents: WORKS that describes the main contributions of each laureate and their Nobel Lectures.
+Such knowledge is summarized in two tables related to the calculation of electronic properties (experiments made by Thomson and Millikan) and to the description of electronic interactions (experiments made by Franck-Hertz, and Compton).

 2.1.
 Regions for doing experiments.